 Scripture also forbade us to keep quiet about the evil unrepentant and intentions of others, which have the potential of harming us and any of our neighbors!
 Consequently, Prov.
 16:30 warns, “He who shuts his eyes to do perverse things and compresses his lips, bring evil to pass.”
 God also commanded in Lev.
 5:1, “If a person… is a witness, whether he has seen or known of the [serious UNREPENTANT] matter, [which affects society, or the relevant members of society] – if he does not tell it, he bears guilt.”

-The Matthew Henry Commentary wrote, “If a person hears the voice of swearing, [crimen injuria,] if in such a case, for fear of offending one that is his friend, he refuses to give evidence [of the truth,] or gives it but in part, [or supports it,] he shall bear his iniquity.
+The Matthew Henry Commentary wrote, “If a person hears the voice of swearing, [crimen injuria,] if in such a case, for fear of offending one that is his friend, he refuses to give evidence [of the truth,] or gives it but in part, [or acts defensive,] he shall bear his iniquity.
 And that is a heavy burden, which, if some course be not taken to get it solved, will sink a man to the lowest hell.
 Such a man is a partner with the sinner, and he ‘has not his own soul,” (Prov.
 29:24.)

 They have fallen into the pit of satanic control by becoming “friends of the world and enemies of God,” (Jam.
 4:4!)

 God forbade cliques, and the spreading of twisted and harmful truths